Simulation Canada Faculty

 Darlene Hubley (BScOT, MScCH)

 Darlene Hubley is the Interprofessional Education Leader at Holland Bloorview Kids Rehabilitation Hospital.
 She is passionate about creating meaningful interprofessional educational experiences for learners and interested in exploring simulation as a method to enhance interprofessional communication and collaboration.
 Darlene is a graduate of the Education Scholars Program from the Centre for Faculty Development at the University of Toronto and completed a Master of Science degree in Community Health with a focus on education in health care environments in 2011.
-She is also a 2013 graduate of the Keystones of Healthcare Simulation Program offered by SIM-one.
+She is also a 2013 graduate of the Keystones of Healthcare Simulation Program offered by Simulation Canada.
 She has over 20 years of experience as an occupational therapist at Holland Bloorview and is a lecturer in the Department of Occupational Science and Occupational Therapy at the University of Toronto.

 Bill Kapralos (PhD)